Bola Ige: Background

 James Ajibola Idowu Adegoke Ige was born in Esa Oke, Osun State in the South Western part of Nigeria on 13 September 1930.

-His parents were Yoruba natives of Esa-Oke town, in the old Oyo State (now in Osun State).

-Ige left Kaduna and headed south to the Western region at the age of 14.
+His parents were Yoruba natives of Esa-Oke town, in the old Oyo State (now in Osun State).Ige left Kaduna and headed south to the Western region at the age of 14.

 He studied at Ibadan Grammar School (1943–48), and then at the University of Ibadan.
 From there, he went to the University College London, where he graduated with a law degree in 1959.
 He was called to the bar in London's Inner Temple in 1961.

 Ige established Bola Ige & Co in 1961, and later became a Senior Advocate of Nigeria.

 He became well known in the country for his oratory prowess, as well as his advocacy work on civil rights and democracy.
 Ige's faith was Christianity.
-Uncommonly, Ige spoke all the three major Nigerian languages, Yoruba, Ibo and Hausa fluently.
+Uncommonly, Ige spoke all the three major Nigerian languages, Yoruba, Igbo and Hausa fluently.
 He wrote several books, and an anthology of articles and tributes about him was published shortly after his death.

 Early political career

 During the First Republic (1963–66), at the age of 31 he was at the centre of the Action Group crisis, when Chief Obafemi Awolowo was pitted against his deputy, Chief Samuel Ladoke Akintola.
 He became a rival of Olusola Olaosebikan for succession to Obafemi Awolowo.
 Ige was a Commissioner for Agriculture in the now-defunct Western Region of Nigeria (1967–70) under the military government of General Yakubu Gowon.
 In 1967, he became a friend of Olusegun Obasanjo, who was a commander of the army brigade in Ibadan.

 In the early 1970s, during the first period of military rule, he devoted his time to the anti-racism campaign of the World Council of Churches.

 Towards the end of the 1970s he joined the Unity Party of Nigeria (UPN), the successor to the Action Group.
 When General Olusegun Obasanjo initiated the Second Republic, he was elected as governor of Oyo State from October 1979 to October 1983.
 Adebisi Akande, later to be governor of Osun State after it was split off from Oyo State, was his deputy governor during this period.
 In the 1983 elections, when he ran for re-election as the UPN candidate, he was defeated by Dr. Victor Omololu Olunloyo.
 Ige unsuccessfully challenged the election in court.
 However, Olunloyo lost the seat three months later to a coup staged by Generals Muhammadu Buhari and Tunde Idiagbon.